 The statute mentions “commit or conspires to commit.”
 So, what is conspire to commit?
 A criminal conspiracy is simply an agreement or meeting of the minds between at least two people about engaging in some kind of crime.
 For instance, if two guys decide one night to go burglarize a beach condo, they can be convicted of a conspiracy to commit burglary regardless of whether or not the burglary ever gets carried out.
 Conspiracy requires something more than words, however.
 There is an overt act requirement to conspiracy.
 This means that one of the people involved in the conspiracy has to do something about it.
 Conspiracy is a crime on its own, but it is also included in the Engaging in Organized Crime statute.
 Both crimes require some group participation to trigger a criminal charge.
 Most of the time, there is not much direct evidence of people to commit a crime.
 So, the statute allows for agreement to be inferred from the circumstances.

 What is a Criminal Street Gang?

 A criminal street gang is defined in Section 71.01 of the Texas Penal Code.
 This will encompass gang colors and any other sort of coordinated apparel.
-Here is the legal definition: criminal street gang means three or more persons having a common identifying sign or symbol or an identifiable leadership who continuously or regularly associate in the commission of criminal activities.
+Here is the legal definition: criminal street gang means three people or more that have readily identifiable symbol or sign or a clear leadership structure and who regularly commit crimes or engage in criminal activity.